 Foreign Direct Investment is controlling a business based in a country, by an entity/business/firm in another country.
 It is thus distinguished by a foreign portfolio than a notion of direct control.
 It doesn't matter what the investment's origin is since it is an FDI: either it's made in the target country inorganically by buying a company there or it's organically by expanding the operations of an existing business there.

 If an investor owns stock in a foreign firm, establishes foreign operations, purchases assets of that firm, or controls a significant interest in it, that is FDI.
 FDI is generally made in the countries that have skilled workforce and technology so that the investment brings profits through new ideas and efficiency.

 FDI is the most beneficial aspect in developing economic countries like India.
 Also, India’s main source of economic growth is FDI.
 It is also a non-debt resource for the economy.
 India’s Governmental policies and favourable business environment have largely attracted FDI in the country.

-Moreover, FDI was introduced by the FEMA(Foreign Exchange Management Act) we could have linked this to our RERA and FEMA blog! in the year 1991.
+Moreover, FDI was introduced by the FEMA (Foreign Exchange Management Act) in the year 1991.
 The most important areas where FDIs are attracted in the country are telecommunications, construction, and software.
 FDI has advantages that can prosper India.
 Plus with the growing FDIs in India, below are the following developments that can take place-

 Rise of new technologies -